 Tutoring/babysitting/lawn mowing/snow removal

 Do you have a neighbor who needs help with reading, math or English?
-Offer tutoring services.
+Offer tutorial services.
 Parents of young children may also need the help of someone to watch their kids for a few hours.
-You can do this if you have free time.
+You can do this if you have free time and a good rapport with kids.
 And if you are handy with the lawn mower or snow shovel, you can do some maintenance and clean up.
 These kinds of services often charge by the hour.
 To know how much to charge, go to the Job Bank.
 You can also check current commercial rates.
 Remember to adjust your rate depending on your experience and other considerations (such as how well you know your neighbour).

 If you have a spare room or if you don’t use your basement, you can take in a boarder.
 Most rooms for rent in Manitoba also include utilities such as hydro, internet/cable connection or laundry facilities (washer and dryer).
 You may also have to share spaces like your living room and kitchen.
 Read Rental Property and By-Law Compliance in the City of Winnipeg for more guidelines and Accommodation sharing to know the income tax implications.
 Be familiar with the rights and responsibilities of a landlord from the Residential Tenancies Branch.
 Even if shared accommodations are not covered by the branch, you’ll be able to learn about issues, obligations and remedies that landlords often face.